xilution/xilution-graphql-backend-example/README.md

 ### Restart the Fox Instance

-Note: Requires Account Organization Authentication
+Note: Requires Account Organization Authentication and for the Fox instance to be provisioned.

 You can make changes to your API, build and redeploy using the following commands.